JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 FreeFileSync requires a c++ compiler that supports c++2a.
 The default version of gcc with Raspbian February 2020 is 8.3.0 and does not work.

-I followed the instruction at: https://www.raspberrypi.org/forums/viewtopic.php?t=239609 to build and install the gcc 10.1.0 with minor modifications.
+Follow the instruction at: https://www.raspberrypi.org/forums/viewtopic.php?t=239609 to build and install the gcc 10.1.0 with minor modifications.
 See [build_gcc.sh](build_gcc.sh) for the script with only c/c++ languages enabled.
 But first change the config in [build_gcc.sh](build_gcc.sh) according to your device (default: Raspberry Pi 4).

 Note the build needs about 8 GB of free space and takes about **4 hours** on the **Raspberry Pi 4 (4 GB)**, **over 6 hours** on the **Raspberry Pi 3B+** and **over 50 hours** on the **Raspberry Pi Zero**.